Trump admin urges US court not to block work permits to spouses of H1B visa-holders

 The claim of irreparable harm by Save Jobs USA relied on the H-4 rule eliminating or significantly reducing employment opportunities, meaning that the number of available information-technology jobs would significantly decline due to the H-4 rule, it said.
 "But this relationship has not been shown to be 'certain' and 'actual', rather than merely 'theoretical'," the DHS argued.

-As such the DHS urged the court to deny the motion of Save Jobs USA, seeking a preliminary injunction enjoining the H-4 rule.
+As such, the DHS urged the court to deny the motion of Save Jobs USA, seeking a preliminary injunction enjoining the H-4 rule.
 Save Jobs USA had sought a stay on the H-4 ruling.
-An H-4 visa is issued to the spouses of H-1B visa holders, a significantly large number of whom are high-skilled professionals from India.
-They had obtained work permits under a special order issued by the previous Obama administration in 2015.

-As of December 2017, the USCIS had approved 1,26,853 applications for employment authorisation for H-4 visa-holders.
-According to a 2018 report by the Congressional Research Service (CRS), 93 per cent of approved applications for H-4 employment authorisation were issued to individuals born in India and five per cent to individuals born in China..

 ALSO READ